henrymarinho90/astrowind/DEPLOYMENT.md

-# AstroWind Deployment Guide for Coolify with Traefik
+# AstroWind Deployment Guide for Coolify with Nixpacks

-This guide explains how to deploy AstroWind using Coolify with Traefik as a reverse proxy.
+This guide explains how to deploy AstroWind using Coolify with Nixpacks buildpack and Traefik as a reverse proxy.

 ## Prerequisites